Anastasiya Novikava

 Simplified configuration makes UTM easy to install, especially on less complex network architecture.
 That's why UTM is often a go-to option when small and medium-sized enterprises need advanced threat protection.

 NGFW solutions enhance traditional firewalls, using techniques like deep packet inspection (DPI) to defend the network perimeter in depth.
 DPI ensures a high level of protection against unauthorized intrusions.
+For specific threats, comparing antivirus vs firewall functions can help determine the right tool for comprehensive protection.

 Larger companies use NGFWs alongside separate VPNs or antivirus solutions.
 They tend to value the ability to customize firewall settings beyond the simplified functions of a UTM firewall.